 Carbon Neutrality – What Does It Mean for Your Business?

 Carbon dioxide is the single most devastating greenhouse gas in our atmosphere.
-As levels of carbon dioxide rise so does the amount of heat trapped in the atmosphere, leading to higher and higher temperatures around the world.
-The result is an increase of the speed at which the polar ice caps are melting.
-Carbon neutrality is defined by Webopedia as, “a term used to describe the action of organizations, businesses and individuals taking action to remove as much carbon dioxide from the atmosphere as each puts into it.
+As levels of carbon dioxide rise so does the amount of heat trapped in the atmosphere.
+It leads to higher and higher temperatures around the world.
+The result is an increase in the speed at which the polar ice caps are melting.
+Carbon neutrality is defined by Webopedia as, “a term used to describe the action of organizations, businesses, and individuals taking action to remove as much carbon dioxide from the atmosphere as each puts into it.
 The overall goal of carbon neutrality is to achieve a zero carbon footprint.”
-This is certainly a mouth-full to say that carbon neutrality is the right target for an organization: 0 Carbon-emission overall.
+This is certainly a mouth-full to say that carbon neutrality is the right target for an organization: 0 (Zero) Carbon-emission overall.

 How Do You Achieve Carbon Neutrality?

-Carbon neutrality is achieved by eliminating as much carbon dioxide from the atmosphere as your organization puts into it, and there are several ways that you can do that.
+Carbon neutrality is achieved by eliminating as much carbon dioxide from the atmosphere as your organization puts into it.
+There are several ways that you can do that.
 For instance, installing solar panels on your store reduces the amount of electricity you draw from the grid.
 Smart shipping methods reduce carbon emissions from vehicles and equipment.
 Planting trees helps absorb carbon now and over the long term.